avine/formation-angular-base/doc/workbook/public/08_dependency_injection.md

 - A `total = computed<number>(...)` computed signal that returns the basket total

-- A `addItem(item: BasketItem): void` method that add an item to the basket
+- A `addItem(item: BasketItem): void` method that adds an item to the basket

 #### Usage

 - Refactor the `App` component to use the `BasketResource` service

 - In the `Menu` component, use the `BasketResource` to display the number of items in the basket.
   To achieve this, add a `numberOfItems = computed<number>(...)` property to the menu component.